Volunteer In Cameroon

 Volunteer accommodations do not have telephones, but phone booths are usually located in the cities.
 You can also use mobile phones to keep in contact with the outside world.

-Volunteer in Cameroon: Teaching (in Rural & Urban Areas).
+Teacher’s Assistant (in Rural & Urban Areas).

 Many schools in Cameroon currently have overcrowded classes and a shortage of skilled teachers.
 As a volunteer in Cameroon, you will help to empower children by equipping them for success in the future.
 When there is lack in a society, orphans and other underprivileged children are the first to suffer.
 You will be a part of changing their future of from a future of poverty and hopelessness to a future hope, joy and bright future through education and not just handing over aid to them.